Accessibility

 Validation

 Validation is the process of conveying to the user interfacing with inputs that the format of their input needs to be edited in some way to be accepted.
-The first step to accessible validation is to utilize labels and additional instructional text to the extent that the user is clear on expected requirements/formats, etc. We want actual form validation to be the safety net, not the only guidelines.
+The first step to accessible validation is to utilize labels and additional instructional text to the extent that the user is clear on expected requirements/formats.
+We want actual form validation to be the safety net, not the only guideline.

 Let the user browse the form before validating the fields